wessenstam/ts2019/apis/apis.rst

 API v0.8
 ~~~~~~~~

-Status: Superceded by API v2.0
+Status: Super-ceded by API v2.0

 This set of APIs was available when API v1 didn’t yet have the capability to carry out some VM management operations, e.g. VM power state.